evgenyneu/water-footprint-web/README.md

 This is a source for the [web site](http://evgenii.com/water-footprint/en/) that shows the amount of water needed to produce a range of agricultural products.

+Water Footprint is [also available](http://evgenii.com/projects/water-footprint-app-ios-android/) on Android and iOS.

+## Setting up the project locally

-This web site was built with Jekyll and Ruby.
+This web site was built with [Jekyll](https://jekyllrb.com/).
 When developing the web site locally use the /water-footprint/en/ URL in the web browser.

 ## Build HTML from data files